Approximate Projection Methods for Decentralized Optimization with Functional Constraints: Algorithm, Assumptions, and Main Results

 } \end{proposition}

-The second proposition states a convergence result which holds under the strongly connected time-varying sequence of row stochastic matrices $\{W_k\}$. \begin{proposition} \textit{ Let Assumptions \ref{assume:f} - \ref{assume:c} and the stepsize conditions in \eqref{eqn:step} hold.
-Let Assumption \ref{assume:nc} hold with $Q=1$.
+The second proposition states a convergence result which holds under a connected time-invariant graph $\Gc$ and the corresponding row stochastic matrix $W$ which respects the graph topology.
+Note that for this case we can set $f_i(x) = \frac{1}{|\Vc|}a^{\top}x$ for all $i \in \Vc$ and $s_{i,k} = a$ for all $i \in \Vc$ and $k \ge 0$. \begin{proposition} \textit{ Let Assumptions \ref{assume:f} - \ref{assume:c} hold and the optimal set $\Xc^*$ of \eqref{eqn:probepi} be nonempty.
+Let the nonnegative and nonincreasing stepsize $\{\a_k\}$ satisfy conditions in \eqref{eqn:step}.
+Let $W_k = W$ for all $k\ge 1$ and Assumption \ref{assume:nc} hold with $Q=1$.
 Then, the iterates $\{x_{i,k}\}$ generated by each agent $i \in \Vc$ via DAP in Algorithm \ref{alg:DAP} with the choice of weight in \eqref{eqn:wgtrow} converge almost surely to the same point in the optimal set $\Xc^*$ of \eqref{eqn:probepi}, i.e., for a random point $x^{\star}\in \Xc^*$

 } \end{proposition}